hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 ##Create project skeleton

-In these days, more and more poeples are using Spring Boot to get autoconfiguration support and quick build lifecycle.
-For those new to Spring, the regular approache(none Sprinb Boot) is more easy to understand Spring essential configuration.
+In these days, more and more poeples are using Spring Boot to get autoconfiguration support and quicker build lifecycle.

+For those new to Spring, the regular approache(none Sprinb Boot) is more easy to understand Spring essential configurations.

+Let's us create a Maven based Java EE 7 web application to introduce how to configure a Spring MVC web application in details, then switch to Spring Boot, thus you can compare these two approaches, and understand how Spring Boot simplifies configurations.

-###Regular web project
+###Create a regular web project

 1. Create a Maven web project.